sachasayan/minstrel/README.md

 - Open Minstrel and select the "Add Project" option.
 - Minstrel will ask you some basic questions about your project, such as the name, genre, and storyline details you have in mind.
-- From those parameters, Minstrel will automatically generate a broad-strokes **Skeleton** for your story.
-A skeleton is a basic suggested structure with characters, chapters, and environments described in abstract.
+- From those parameters, Minstrel will automatically generate a broad-strokes **Outline** for your story.
+A an outline is a basic suggested structure with characters, chaptes, and environments described in abstract.
 Change the Skeleton as much as you like — add or remove details, characters, names, chapters, or storyline events.

 <div style="padding: 20px; padding-left:50px; float:right">
 <img  margin="20" width="200" src="./resources/chat.png">